autive42/dotfiles/README.md

 # dotfiles
-place for me to dump dotfiles
+A place for me to dump dotfiles

-to install run `bash install.sh`
+To install run `bash install.sh` from inide the repository folder.
+This will create symlinks in the home directory and prompt before removal if the file alreay exists.